 A focus on our differences fosters generational disharmony

-If you’re not sure what the difference and categories of ‘age’ McCrindle have identified a set of defining characteristics of the current age groupings.
+If you’re not sure what the difference and categories of ‘age’ are – then McCrindle have identified a set of defining characteristics of the current age groupings.

 Others have done more than simply categorise our differences and moved toward pitting the ages against each other!